By using this site, you agree to the Privacy Policy and Terms of Use.

 From Modest Efficacy to Targeted Understanding

-This knowledge gap has hindered the development of next-generation CSP-based vaccines with improved durability and breadth of coverage.
+According to Hysa et al., mechanisms of immunity and correlates of protection for the RTS,S vaccine are not well defined, hindering progress towards generating highly effective CSP-based vaccines.
 Understanding which specific antibodies predict protection is critical to vaccine design, as it allows researchers to identify which epitopes—the molecular regions that antibodies recognize—should be prioritized in future formulations.

 Submit Your Paper